 Lisa reached up and touched the back of her head and winced a bit.
 “I’m alright, the doc says I’ll be fine and that I shouldn’t try to do any quick movements.
 He said that the dizzy spells will subside soon.
 He also said that I’m responding well to the nanomachine treatments.”

 “Good to hear,” Richard replied.
 “Anyways, I was meaning to ask you something but never had the time or the opportunity to ask you.
-You’re a very fine member of my crew but I don’t feel that you belong where you are.”
+You were a very fine member of my crew but I don’t feel that you belong where you are.”
 Lisa blinked her eyes a few times.
 “No, I don’t mean it that way.
 What I mean is that I feel that your talents are being wasted and that you could be doing something far more than what you’re doing.”

 “Like what sir?”
 Lisa asked.